-- 1 Make sure your ZyXEL Device hardware is properly connected (refer to the Quick Start Guide).

-- 2 Launch your web browser.
+- 1 Make sure your ZyXEL Device hardware is properly connected (refer to the Quick Start Guide). - 2 Launch your web browser.
+If the ZyXEL Device does not automatically re-direct you to the login screen, go to http://192.168.1.1. - A password screen displays.

-- 3 Type "192.168.1.1" as the URL.

-4 A password screen displays.
 To access the administrative web configurator and manage the ZyXEL Device, type the default username admin and password 1234 in the password screen and click Login.
+If advanced account security is enabled (see Section 27.2 on page 283) the number of dots that appears when you type the password changes randomly to prevent anyone watching the password field from knowing the length of your password.
 If you have changed the password, enter your password and click Login.
 For security reasons, you will be temporarily denied access to the ZyXEL Device for a period of time (15 minutes by default) if you have entered the incorrect username and password for a certain number of times (three times by default).

-Figure 4 Password Screen
+Figure 7 Password Screen

-5 A welcome screen appears showing a summary of your last login, such as the time, number of failed login attempts, and when the password expires.
+4 A welcome screen appears showing a summary of your last login, such as the time, number of failed login attempts, and when the password expires.
 It also shows if you are logged on from an IP address.
 Select Show this page next time to see the welcome screen on your next login.
 Otherwise, deselect it.
 Click Continue.

-Figure 5 Welcome Screen
+Figure 8 Welcome Screen